Skip to content

 Maintainer layout (dcc-mcp-actions pipeline):

-• src/pipeline/python.rs becomes a 67-line facade that mounts four siblings via #[path]: python_helpers (value_to_py, PyCallableHook), python_middleware (PyLoggingMiddleware, PyTimingMiddleware, PyAuditMiddleware, PyRateLimitMiddleware — inner fields pub(super) so the pipeline can construct them), python_shared (Shared{Timing,Audit,RateLimit}Middleware Arc newtypes implementing ActionMiddleware), python_pipeline (PyActionPipeline — the Python-facing ToolPipeline).
-Every Python class is re-exported so pipeline::python::{PyActionPipeline, PyLoggingMiddleware, …} keeps working.
+• src/pipeline/python.rs becomes a 67-line facade that mounts four siblings via #[path]: python_helpers (value_to_py, PyCallableHook), python_middleware (PyLoggingMiddleware, PyTimingMiddleware, PyAuditMiddleware, PyRateLimitMiddleware — inner fields pub(super) so the pipeline can construct them), python_shared (Shared{Timing,Audit,RateLimit}Middleware Arc newtypes implementing ActionMiddleware), python_pipeline (PyToolPipeline — the Python-facing ToolPipeline).
+Every Python class is re-exported so pipeline::python::{PyToolPipeline, PyLoggingMiddleware, …} keeps working.
 The Shared* newtypes are re-exported under #[cfg(test)] so the existing python_tests.rs unit tests can reference super::python::Shared* unchanged.

 Maintainer layout (dcc-mcp-transport):